 Latest news and insights

-BLOG Despite being in its penultimate month, the fallout from the government’s furlough scheme is already playing out in Employment Tribunals.
+BLOG Written on 11 August 2021 Despite being in its penultimate month, the fallout from the government’s furlough scheme is already playing out in Employment Tribunals.
 As well as cases of furlough fraud and employers misusing the scheme, we now have some insight into how a court will deal with employers who bypassed the scheme altogether and went down the redundancy route instead.
 The purpose of the furlough scheme, of course, was to save ‘viable’ jobs.
-When it was first introduced in April 2020, many employers were
+When it was first introduced in

 BLOG During a time where business continuity is fragile and, consequently, redundancy is far more likely, it can be all too easy for employers to become consumed by the ‘how?’ and the ‘why?’.
 Topics such as when redundancy is necessary and how to execute it are typically more granular and easily misinterpreted, and so these are the issues that more commonly turn heads.
 However, the ‘who?’ arguably bears equal importance.
 With redundancy rates now higher than they were at the peak